HandBrake/HandBrake-docs/source/en/latest/cli/cli-options.markdown

 ./path/to/HandBrakeCLI -i /path/to/source -o ../Desktop/my_output.mp4

-Remember, Linux and MacOS can be configured to be case sensitive.
+Remember, Linux and Mac can be configured to be case sensitive.

 ## HandBrake Command Line Basics